Main Navigation - Mobile

 Note: This is a non-exclusive list and the principals should use their professional judgment when considering other factors.

-Principals and police officers are encouraged to contact the Central Administrative Offices whenever they have a question or a disagreement regarding police access to students.
+Principals and police officers are encouraged to contact the District Office whenever they have a question or a disagreement regarding police access to students.

 Before removing a student from the school in a non-school related incident, police officers shall leave documentation for the removal that will be kept on file with the school office.